equk/equk-gatsby/content/posts/2020-03-17-blogging-on-jamstack.md

 [[headers]]
     for = "/*.woff2"
     [headers.values]
-        Cache-Control = "public, s-max-age=2592000"
+        Cache-Control = "public, max-age=2592000"
 ```

-The defaults for netlify hosting is to have no browser caching of anything.<br /> There are various reasons for this (more information can be found on the netlify blog: <a href="https://www.netlify.com/blog/2017/02/23/better-living-through-caching/" target="_blank" aria-label="go to netlify blogpost" rel="noopener noreferrer">Better Living Through Caching</a> ).
+The default for netlify hosting is to have no browser caching of anything.<br /> There are various reasons for this (more information can be found on the netlify blog: <a href="https://www.netlify.com/blog/2017/02/23/better-living-through-caching/" target="_blank" aria-label="go to netlify blogpost" rel="noopener noreferrer">Better Living Through Caching</a> ).

 Looking at the headers for a netlify site